Table of Contents

 3.)
 Scientific discoveries have been brought back by people having NDEs.

-One instance happened when Lynneclaire Dennis returned from an NDE describing a three dimensional geometric structure of light she called “The Pattern” and explained was “the the essence of all being.”
+One instance happened when Lynneclaire Dennis returned from an NDE describing a three-dimensional geometric structure of light she called “The Pattern” and explained was “the essence of all being.”

 Recommended: The 5 Ghosts You’re Most Likely to See

 The “Mereon Matrix”, as it is called, has been studied by world-renowned mathematician Dr. Louis H. Kauffman, who concluded that a Ms. Dennis, non-scientist, had described in detail a complex geometric structure that coincided with knot theory in physics and did so without any prior knowledge of geometry, knot theory, or science.

 A fascinating example is that of a crew of wildland firefighters that took place in Colorado in 1989.
 Trapped by a change in conditions, firefighters had to take refuge in individual foil shelters while the fire burned around and over them.